MAG Standards

 Industry Comparison

-See how MAG grades compare to PSA and CGC grading scales:
+See how MAG grades compare to PSA and CGC grading scales.
+These are condition-scale equivalents only, not estimates of market value.

 | MAG Grade | MAG Label | PSA Equivalent | CGC Equivalent | Notes |